THUNDER: Tile-level Histopathology image UNDERstanding benchmark: Additional runtimes

-Table~\ref{tab:feature_study_runtime} presents the runtime of feature space study tasks.
+\myparagraph{Runtime of feature space study tasks} Table~\ref{tab:feature_study_runtime} presents the runtime of feature space study tasks.
 As can be seen, such runtimes are fairly low, and thus allow to efficiently and easily study the feature space of a foundation model.

+\myparagraph{Per-model embedding pre-computing runtimes} are provided in Table~\ref{tab:emb_pre_comp_runtimes}.
+As can be seen, differences are large between models, mainly depending on their size, but also diverse transformations applied to input images and implementation choices could explain some variations.
+Most tasks on the benchmark are performed from pre-computed embeddings, and variations between models thus become smaller, which is why we do not provide per-model runtimes for them.